XDGFX/PPP/README.md

 ### Usage instructions
 1. Install Python 3.X if you haven't already
-2. Open PPP.py with a text editor
+2. Download the latest version of PPP from [here](https://github.com/XDGFX/PPP/releases) (note: don't clone directly as files may be WIP!)
-3. Change the below variables to suit your use case
+3. Edit variables.py to suit your use case
-4. Save and run the file
+4. Run PPP

 ### Variables
 `server_url` the url of your Plex server, as seen by whatever you're running PPP on [e.g. 192.168.1.96:32400]